lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 acknowledgment.
 The Retransmission Timer is set when sending an All-0 or an All-1 fragment.
 When the All-1 fragment has been sent, then the on-going fragmented packet transmission fragmentation is finished and the sender waits for the last ACK.
-At the receiver side, when the All-1 fragment is sent and the MIC check indicates successful packet reception, an ACK is also sent to confirm the end of a correct transmission.
-If the Retransmission Timer expires, an All-1 empty request for the last ACK MUST be sent by the sender to complete the fragmented packet transmission.
+At the receiver side, when the All-1 fragment is sent and the MIC check indicates successful packet reception, an ACK is sent nonetheless, to confirm the end of a correct transmission.
+If the Retransmission Timer expires while waiting for the ACK for the last window, an All-1 empty request for the last ACK MUST be sent by the sender to complete the fragmented packet transmission.

 If the sender receives an ACK, it checks the window value.
 ACKs with an unexpected window number are discarded.
 If the